AnnaChirumbolo/A-Kiroo/index.md

 <a name="section5"></a>

-## 4. Appendix II: additional figures.
+## 4. Appendix B: additional figures.

 A second appendix that is often used contains additional figures to support the main document.
 I have prepared a mock example of a main document called 'mock_dissertation.Rmd' that you can find in the folder.
 The document contains all the typical sections of a dissertation/thesis.
 If you open it you can see what figures there are.
 The figures show, respectively, trends in puffin populations with high (top-left) and low (top-right) average temperature (°C) values, and a correlation mat (bottom).